MODI PRIX GALIEN INDIA

 Dr Sanjeev Sinha, Head of Department of Medicine, AIIMS

-Dr Rohit Srivastavaa, Himanshu Patel Chair Professor in the Department of BSBE, IIT Bombay
+Dr Rohit Srivastava, Himanshu Patel Chair Professor in the Department of BSBE, IIT Bombay

 Dr Mrutyunjay Suar, Director General of R&D and Innovation at KIIT University, Bhubaneswar and CEO of KIIT Technology Business Incubator; Chairman of Bhubaneswar City Knowledge Innovation Cluster Foundation